Failures or: Even Sherlock Holmes makes a mistake

 In all cases the opponents acted faster.
-He had a high ground, because he made a first move.
+He had a high ground, because he made the first move.
 Two times Holmes lost his client and in the case of sir Baskerville, he was saved by luck.

 We saw several situations, where Holmes partially failed.
 Be it by unpleasant coincidence or thanks to his rival’s readiness.
-Was there ever case, where his enemy wasn’t the criminal, but his own mind?
-In other words – were Holmes’ deduction at any point so faulty, they made the detective pursue wrong thing, only to be later shown, that truth is somewhere else?
+Was there ever the case, where his enemy wasn’t the criminal, but his own mind?
+In other words – were Holmes’ deduction at any point so faulty, they made the detective pursue the wrong thing, only to be later shown, that truth is somewhere else?

 There was.
 And surprisingly it was thoroughly noted by Watson.

 It is The Adventure of Yellow Face [YELL].